basvanbeek/docker-zipkin/README.md

 ### Kafka

-The docker-compose configuration can be extended to use Kafka instead of Scribe, using the `docker-compose-kafka.yml` file.
+An alternative docker-compose configuration exists for Kafka.
+It replaces the Scribe backed configuration when using the `docker-compose-kafka.yml` file.

 To start the Kafka-backed configuration, run:

-    $ HOSTNAME=myhostname -f docker-compose.yml -f docker-compose-kafka.yml up
+    $ HOSTNAME=myhostname docker-compose -f docker-compose-kafka.yml up

 ### Legacy